Pratihara dynasty: Mihira Bhoja

-He then launched a campaign to conquer the territories to the south of his empire and was successful, Malwa, Deccan and Gujarat were conquered.
-In Gujarat he Stepped into a war of succession for the throne of Gujarat between Dhruva II of the Gujarat Rashtrakuta dynasty and his younger brother, Bhoja led a cavalry raid into Gujarat against the Dhruva while supporting his Dhruva's younger brother.
-Although the raid was repulsed by Dhruva II.
-Bhoja I was able to retain dominion over parts of Gujarat and Malwa.
+After consolidating his rule, he stepped into a war of succession for the throne of Gujarat between Dhruva II of the Gujarat Rashtrakuta dynasty and his younger brother.
+Bhoja led a cavalry raid into Gujarat against the Dhruva while supporting his Dhruva's younger brother.
+Although the raid was repulsed by Dhruva II, Bhoja was able to retain dominion over parts of Gujarat and Malwa.

-The Pratiharas were defeated in a large battle in Ujjain by the Rastrakutas of Gujarat.
-However, retribution followed on the part of the Pratiharas, by the end of his reign, Bhoja had successfully destroyed the Gujarat Rashtrakuta dynasty.

-Bhoja's feudatory, the Guhilas chief named Harsha of Chatsu, is described as :
+Bhoja's feudatory, the Guhilas Samanta named Harsha of Chatsu, is described as :

-He gradually rebuilt the empire by conquest of territories in Rajputana, Gujarat and Madhya Pradesh Besides being a conqueror, Bhoja was a great diplomat.